 Advising and Course Selection

 Each first-year student is assigned a faculty advisor by the Biostatistics Student Advising Committee.
 The faculty advisor will assist the student in course selection and other academic issues until the student has selected a dissertation advisor.
 The Student Advising Committee oversees student advising and orientation, funding concerns, teaching and research assistantships, and other related matters.

 The particular courses a student is required to take may vary based upon his or her academic background.
-The specific requirements for the PhD in Biostatistics are outlined in the Biostatistics Graduate Student Handbook.
+The specific requirements for the PhD in Biostatistics are outlined in the Biostatistics Graduate Student Handbook, including requirements for the areas of interest in Biostatistics or Bioinformatics.
 The director of graduate studies is responsible for reviewing the student’s program of study and has the authority to consider exceptions to the rules and regulations established by the department.
 The recommendations of the director of graduate studies are forwarded to the department chair for final approval.